Coarse Aggregate Replacement

 Aggregate is an important part of the concrete and acts as inert material in concrete.
 Coarse aggregates are uneven and granular materials such as gravel, sand, or crushed stone, and are utilized for making concrete.

-As concrete demand and conumption is increased rapidly demand of natural aggregate also rised.
-Similarly, the production of natural coarse aggregate is not sufficent ro satisfied these increased demand.
-Therefore, as a solution and to save enviroment the replacement of coarse aggregate in concrete is become essenetial.
+As concrete demand and consumption is increased rapidly demand of natural aggregate also rinsed.
+Similarly, the production of natural coarse aggregate is not sufficient ro satisfied these increased demand.
+Therefore, as a solution and to save environment the replacement of coarse aggregate in concrete is become essential.

 Theare various alternative materials for coarse aggregate such as wastes of plastic, glass rubber, coconut shell, construction waste, quarry dust etc. can be used as replcememnt of coarse aggregate in concrete

 What Is Coarse Aggregate?